FDio/site/content/documentation/csit.md

 +++

-The FD.io software is being continuosly be tested with the tools and

-framework provided by the CSIT project (Continuous System Integration and Testing).
+The FD.io software is being continuosly be tested with the tools and framework provided by the CSIT project (Continuous System Integration and Testing).

-The project description can be found here [CSIT Project](https://s3-docs.fd.io/csit/master/doc/).
+The project description can be found here [CSIT Project](https://s3-docs.fd.io/csit/master/docs/).

-Reports are published on a nightly basis at [CSIT Report](https://s3-docs.fd.io/csit/master/report/).
+Reports are published on a release basis at [CSIT Report](https://s3-docs.fd.io/csit/master/report/).

 Data on FD.io trending performance is found at [CSIT Trending](https://s3-docs.fd.io/csit/master/trending/).